-Table 5 presents the results.
-Panel 1 displays the results for decision making over day-today purchases and panel 2 the results for decision making in all four categories.
-Columns 1 to 3 display results for whether or not an older male is the primary decision maker in households where an older male is present.
-The coefficient on female pension eligibility estimates that men 50 or over are 10 to 14 percentage points less likely to be the primary decision maker for day-to-day purchases and 6 to 10 percentage points less likely be the decision maker in all four categories when a woman becomes pension eligible.
+Columns 1 to 3 display results for whether or not an older male is the primary decision-maker in households where an older male is present.
+The coefficient on female pension-eligibility estimates that men 50 or over are 10 to 14 percentage points less likely to be the primary decision-maker for day-to-day purchases and six to ten percentage points less likely be the decision-maker in all four categories when a woman becomes pension-eligible.
 The coefficient falls short of statistical significance but is suggestive of a negative impact on the decision-making power of older men.
 However, given the small sample size, it is difficult to draw any definitive conclusions.

-Columns 4 to 9 examine the impact of pension eligibility on disagreement over decision making in the household separately by whether or not an older male lives in the household.
-In households with no older man (columns 4 to 6), female pension eligibility results in a 9 to 14 percentage point decrease in household disagreement over the decision maker for day-to-day purchases and a 14 to 22 percentage point decrease in household disagreement over the decision maker for day-to-day purchases and a 14 to 22 percentage point decrease in household disagreement over the decision maker in all four categories.
-This result is large relative to the sample means and the magnitude is somewhat sensitive to the degree of polynomial chosen, particularly in panel 2.
+Columns 4-9 examine the impact of pension-eligibility on disagreement over decision-making in the household separately by whether or not an older male lives in the household.
+In households with no older man (Columns 4-6), female pension-eligibility results in a nine to 14 percentage point decrease in household disagreement over the decision-maker for day-to-day purchases and a 14 to 22 percentage point decrease in household disagreement over the decision-maker in all four categories.
+This result is large relative to the sample means and the magnitude is somewhat sensitive to the degree of polynomial chosen, particularly in Panel 2.
 However, it is highly statistically significant across specifications.
-There is no statistically significant reduction in disagreement in households with elderly men in columns 7 to 9.
-This analysis suggests that when women do not live with an older male they are benefitting from increased certainty among household members about the identity of the decision maker, an indication of increased bargaining power.
-In cases where the pension eligible woman does live with an older man, there is suggestive evidence that the increase in her power is coming, at least in part, from a reduction in the decision making power of older men.
+There is no statistically significant reduction in disagreement in households with elderly men in Columns 7-9.
+This analysis suggests that when women do not live with an older male they are benefitting from increased certainty